-PhD scholar and researcher Ankit Dwivedi loves to write and tell stories.
-He is translating stories into Bundeli or Bundelkhandi.
+Ph.D. scholar and researcher Ankit Dwivedi loves to write and tell stories.
+He is translating stories into Bundeli or Bundelkhandi language.
 He is a native of Lalitpur, a city that lies at the heart of Bundelkhand.
-He speaks a dialect of Bundelkhandi and uses the Devanagri script to write it.
-Ankit’s research work during his Masters programme has been a qualitative study of a local language newspaper run by women which has influenced him to explore local language learning possibilities for children.
-Though there are millions, according to Ankit, who speak Bundelkhandi, there is a dearth of interesting and engaging reading material for children in the region.
+He speaks the dialect of Bundelkhandi and uses the Devanagri script to write it.
+Ankit’s research work during his Masters's programme has been a qualitative study of a local language newspaper run by women which have influenced him to explore local language learning possibilities for children.
+Though there are millions, according to Ankit, who speaks Bundelkhandi language, there is a dearth of interesting and engaging reading material for children in the region.
 Ankit wants to change all of that by translating and creating a digital library of books in Bundelkhandi.
 In an email interview he tells us the challenges of translating in his mother tongue and how stories can make for the best company in the world.

 Describe your process of translations and how long does it take usually?

 I translate those stories that I enjoy myself as a reader.
 I spend some time capturing the essence of the story in the original language and wondering how it may be preserved in the language I am translating to.
 Then, comes the play with words.
 Reading it out loud helps.
 As for time, I would say, sometimes it takes two to three hours to translate a story.
 And sometimes, edits may take days.

 What kind of a person do you think makes the best kind of translator for children’s stories?

 I believe children use their senses in a much more mindful way than adults.
 They don’t just want to walk through a garden, they want to taste it, smell it and they want to know how everybody who is living and breathing there feels.
 For adults, seeing the world from the child's perspective can be an effort and practice.
 Those who are willing to make that effort can be great at writing, illustrating or translating children’s stories.